theyoungmaker/gitprofile/README.md

   <a href="#arifszn"><img src="https://github.com/arifszn/gitprofile/assets/45073703/4d2ccd45-e566-4743-bf61-cadc03ece54c" width="50%" alt="Shadow"/></a>
 </p>

-**GitProfile** is a powerful portfolio builder that allows you to create a stunning and personalized portfolio site in minutes, even if you have no coding experience.
-Simply provide your GitHub username, and GitProfile will automatically generate a portfolio.
-Best of all, you can easily deploy your portfolio to GitHub Pages with just a few clicks, making it accessible to the world in no time.
+**GitProfile** is an easy to use portfolio builder where you can create a portfolio page automatically by just providing your GitHub username.
+The project was originally built by [Arif](https://arifszn.github.io/gitprofile) and it is modified for use as a template for students of [The Young Maker](https://theyoungmaker.com/) to include Scratch projects as well.
+It is built using React.js on top of Vite.
+But it's not necessary to have knowledge on these to get you started.
+You can make your own copy with zero coding experience.

 **Features:**